skip to content

 Witnessing an advance care directive form

-When a person has completed an advance care directive form, they must sign the form in the presence of a ‘suitable’ witness [Advance Care Directives Act 2013 (SA) s 15(1)(a); Advance Care Directives Regulations 2014 (SA) reg 7(1)] - see below.
+When a person has completed an advance care directive form, they must sign it in the presence of a suitable witness [Advance Care Directives Act 2013 (SA) s 15(1)(a); Advance Care Directives Regulations 2014 (SA) reg 7(1)].

 When a substitute decision-maker is being appointed

-If the person is appointing a substitute decision-maker under the advance care directive, then the advance care directive must not be witnessed until each substitute decision-maker appointed has completed and signed the relevant part of the form [regs 7(1)(a), 8(1)].
+If the person is appointing 1 or more substitute decision-makers under their advance care directive, then the advance care directive must not be witnessed until each substitute decision-maker appointed has completed and signed the relevant part of the form [regs 7(1)(a), 8(1)].
+The signatures of the substitute decision-makers do not need to be witnessed.

 Suitable witnesses

-• ‘competent’, that is, someone who understands the nature and legal effects of the proposed advance care directive [reg 7(3)(a)]; and
+• a competent adult, that is, someone who understands the nature and legal effects of the proposed advance care directive [reg 7(3)(a)]; and

-• comes under the list of suitable witnesses in schedule 1 of the Advance Care Directives Regulations 2014 [reg 7(3)(b)].
+• included in the list of suitable witnesses in Schedule 1 of the Advance Care Directives Regulations 2014 [reg 7(3)(b)].

 When a person's first language is not English

 An advance care directive form must be completed in English [s 14(1)(c)].
-However, a person may give an advance care directive with the assistance of an interpreter, using a language in which the person is fluent [s 14(1)(a)].
+However, a person for whom English is not their first language may give an advance care directive with the assistance of an interpreter in accordance with s 14 of the Advance Care Directives Act 2013 [s 14(1)(a)].

-A person who is a ‘suitable’ witness in relation to a particular advance care directive may also act as an interpreter for the person giving the directive [s 14(2)].
+A person who is a suitable witness in relation to a particular advance care directive may act as an interpreter for the person giving the directive [s 14].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.